Derek Moore, School of Agriculture, Charles Sturt University, Wagga Wagga, NSW

 Trees can be very long-lived and the successful establishment of all trees in any given landscape requires a knowledge of their biology and also depends on a combination of important factors which include site assessment and analysis, plant selection, site preparation, planting techniques and post-planting management input.
 This is as true for trees being planted for amenity purposes as it is for trees in commercial plantations.
 Yet time put into appropriate cultivar selection, site analysis, site preparation and ongoing management can all be wasted if the quality of the container grown plant material is poor.

 This paper will briefly explore the nature of such containerised root distortions and the deleterious impact that they can have on the long-term health, vigour and stability of the tree once planted into the environment.
-It will then critically examine tree growing with reference to the role different containers can have on the production of quality root systems and will conclude with some practical advice regarding the evaluation of container grown trees for root defects.
+It will then critically examine tree growing with reference to the role different containers can have on the production of quality root systems and will conclude with some practical advice regarding the evaluation of container-grown trees for root defects.

 Root system quality and landscape establishment

-Unfortunately because trees are very long lived it can take years for problems of poor quality root systems to become apparent and often it isn’t realised that the problem was poor nursery production practices which crippled the root system and doomed the tree at planting.
+Unfortunately, because trees are very long-lived it can take years for problems of poor quality root systems to become apparent and often it isn’t realised that the problem was poor nursery production practices which crippled the root system and doomed the tree at planting.

-Foresters, arborists, various landscape managers and others who have witnessed the windthrow, lack of vigour or death of trees which can be attributed to container induced root distortions have all learned that a healthy root system is essential for successful tree establishment and long-term health.
+Foresters, arborists, various landscape managers and others who have witnessed the windthrow, lack of vigour or death of trees which can be attributed to container-induced root distortions have all learned that a healthy root system is essential for successful tree establishment and long-term health.

-The challenge to containerised tree growers is simply stated: produce container grown trees with a root system that has the potential to develop those architectural, engineering and biological characteristics approximating those of a natural root system because this ensures the tree has the best chance to become fully and successfully established.
+The challenge to containerised tree growers is simply stated: produce container-grown trees with a root system that has the potential to develop those architectural, engineering and biological characteristics approximating those of a natural root system because this ensures the tree has the best chance to become fully and successfully established.
 It is currently beyond question that poor root system quality at planting can result in trees subject to poor growth, windthrow, trunk breakage at ground level and the premature failure of plantings.

 Major nursery-induced root defects

-Root system defects in container grown trees can be traced to two elements in the nursery production system: the techniques used in the nursery to handle the plant at the propagation phase and the effect the containers have both on root growth and the subsequent root architecture.
+Root system defects in container-grown trees can be traced to two elements in the nursery production system: the techniques used in the nursery to handle the plant at the propagation phase and the effect the containers have both on root growth and the subsequent root architecture.

 Kinked roots usually occur when the struck cutting or seedling is pushed into a dibbled hole in the container growing medium.
 Unless this is done with extreme care it is likely to cause serious angular distortions in the main roots of 90° or more just below the level of the container medium.
-It is easy to understand how this can occur when you realise the length of a seedling’s root system can be more than 20 times its height at the four leaf stage.
-Such kinking (known in SE Australia as J-rooting) can be the source of serious, major structural weakness at the trunk / root interface as the tree grows.
-In extreme cases J-roots can lead to the trunk of the tree lying in the soil a bit like a ball in a socket and the stem can simply snap off at this point a number of years after planting (Hitchmough 1994; Ford 1996).
+It is easy to understand how this can occur when you realise the length of a seedling’s root system can be more than 20 times its height at the four-leaf stage.
+Such kinking (known in SE Australia as J-rooting) can be the source of serious, major structural weakness at the trunk/root interface as the tree grows.
+In extreme cases, J-roots can lead to the trunk of the tree lying in the soil a bit like a ball in a socket and the stem can simply snap off at this point a number of years after planting (Hitchmough 1994; Ford 1996).

 Circling roots, which begin to circle in the nursery container, have the potential to girdle the trunk or major roots as the tree grows in the landscape.
-They occur most frequently in round, smooth sided (or almost smooth sided) containers with sloping sides but can be found in most container designs at varying frequencies particularly if trees are held in the container for too long.
+They occur most frequently in round, smooth-sided (or almost smooth-sided) containers with sloping sides but can be found in most container designs at varying frequencies particularly if trees are held in the container for too long.
 Such circling roots can girdle the trunk or other roots as they grow radially and lignify and restrict the flow of water and metabolites through the root-crown area.
 They have been clearly implicated in tree stress, decline and lack of stability (Whitcomb 1988).
 Trees may survive and grow with apparent vigour for a number of years before the effect of such root crippling becomes apparent.
-The consequences for the tree is that the resultant root system architecture can lead to it being unable to adequately anchor the tree in the ground.
+The consequence for the tree is that the resultant root system architecture can lead to it being unable to adequately anchor the tree in the ground.
 Such failures are potentially catastrophic.

 Observation of a large range of different tree species in the landscape both here and overseas has revealed that the poor performance of many is a direct result of such kinked and circling roots.
 Unequivocally, kinked and circling roots can not only restrict the growth of trees but can be the cause of their death.